rnaveiras/kubeadm-tf/README.md

 ## Notes

 - Currently, is only support the `eu-west-1` because the way that aws subnets are handle.
 You can see more at `vpc.tf`.
 Support other AWS regions will be a straightforward change.

-- The Kubernetes cluster is bootstrap without specify cloud provider, even `kubeadm` allow the option there is a open issue where the `control-manager` cannot connect to the AWS API because the container doesn't have TLS certificates. https://github.com/kubernetes/kubernetes/pull/33681
+- The Kubernetes cluster is bootstrap without a specify cloud provider, even `kubeadm` allow the option, there is a open issue where the `control-manager` cannot connect to the AWS API because the container doesn't have TLS certificates. https://github.com/kubernetes/kubernetes/pull/33681

+- Do not provide access to the control plane outside the AWS VPC.

 ## Acknowledgements